s1scottd/CIFAR-10_Image-Classification-CNN/README.md

 ## Introduction <a name="introduction"></a>

-This project involves building and training a Convolutional Neural Network, both without autotuning and with autotuning, to classify images from the CIFAR-10 dataset.
+This project involves building and training a Convolutional Neural Network, both with and without autotuning, to classify images from the CIFAR-10 dataset.

 ## Technologies <a name="technologies"></a>